-Notes to the consolidated financial statements (Cont.)
-For the financial period ended March 31, 2018 Translation from A Arabic 31/3/2018 USD 31/12/2017 USD B/F 24 039 328 27 839 328 Represents the balance of the loan granted to the Company from a bank with an amount of USD 15 million for the purpose of financing the Company's activities according to the financing contract concluded with the bank during December 2017.
+Egypt Kuwait Holding Co.
+(An Egyptian Joint Stock Company) Notes to the consolidated financial statements (Cont.)
+For the financial period ended June 30, 2018 Translation from Arabic 30/6/2018 USD 31/12/2017 USD B/F 23 698 509 27 839 328 Represents the balance of the loan granted to the Company from a bank with an amount of USD 15 million for the purpose of financing the Company's activities according to the financing contract concluded with the bank during December 2017.
 The loan is to be repaid over 5 years and the withdrawal duration is 6 month starting from the date of approval.
 The loan shall be settled on semi-annually installments.
-The loan bears an interest of 5% above LIBOR for three month on the indebtedness in foreign currency.
-15 000 000 15 000 000 B-Loans & bank facilities granted to NATGAS Company The equivalent to the amount used from the loan granted to the Company by a bank with an amount of L.E 20 million at an annual interest rate of 10.5 % to finance the purchase of assets for Burj Al Arab project.
-The loan shall be settled on ninety six monthly installments starting from 19/11/2010 till 19/11/2018.
-115 705 162 861 The equivalent to the amount used from the loan granted to the Company by one of the banks with an amount of L.E 200 million or its equivalent in foreign currency for the purpose of utilizing such amount in financing Burj Al-Arab station.
-The loan shall be settled on 22 quarterly installments; the first installment shall fall due on 1/2/2018 till 1/5/2023 with an annual interest rate of 1.5 % above the lending rate of the indebtedness in the Egyptian pound; and an annual interest rate of 5 % above the LIBOR of the indebtedness in foreign currencies. - 6 C-Loans granted to Alex Fert The Company concluded a contract with a bank for a medium-term loan with an amount of USD 50 million.
+The loan bears an interest of 5% above LIBOR for three month on the indebtedness in foreign currency. o e f 15 000 000 The balance of the short-term loan granted to the Company from a bank amounted to USD 25 million for the purpose of financing the shareholders dividends for the year 2017 in accordance with the financing contract concluded with the bank during April 2018.
+The said loan shall be paid over (2) two installments; the first installment amounted to USD 3 million was due on May 31, 2018 and the second installment amounted to USD 22 million was due on July 31, 2018.
+An interest of 3.25% above LIBOR for three month was imposed on the indebtedness in foreign currency.
+The Company is currently negotiating with the bank to postpone the payment of the second installment. - B-Loans & bank facilities granted to NATGAS Company The equivalent to the amount used from the loan granted to the Company by a bank with an amount of L.E 20 million at an annual interest rate of 10.5 % to finance the purchase of assets for Borg Al Arab project.
+The loan shall be settled on ninety six monthly installments starting from 19/11/2010 till 19/11/2018. : 162 861 The equivalent to the amount used from the loan granted to the Company by one of the banks with an amount of L.E 200 million or its equivalent in foreign currency for the purpose of utilizing such amount in financing Burj Al-Arab station.
+The loan shall be settled on 22 quarterly installments; the first installment shall fall due on 1/2/2018 till 1/5/2023 with an annual interest rate of 1.5 % above the lending rate of the indebtedness in the Egyptian pound; and an annual interest rate of 5 % above the LIBOR of the indebtedness in foreign currencies. ; ; !
+6 C-Loans granted to Alex Fert Co.
+The Company concluded a contract with a bank for a medium-term loan with an amount of USD 50 million.
 The Company has used an amount of USD 46.9 million from the available loan balance based on the contract with the bank on July 22, 2014.
 The loan is secured by a first class commercial official mortgage on some of the production assets owned by the Company.
 The loan is to be repaid according to the schedules in the contract over 10 semiannual installments starting from the date of using the loan.
 Starting from June 2015, the Company pays the loan on monthly installments and the loan interest rate is variable and is determined in the light of the average LIBOR of six months in addition to a margin.
-12 506 667 14 851 667 51 661 700 57 853 862 Deduct: Total current portion of long-term loan (note No. 42) 20 949 705 24 796 867 30 711 995 33 056 995
+14 851 667 C/F 69 426 068 57 853 862